 The past few years have been financially challenging and FY16 will be no different.
 For the past few years, the administrative team has been able to manage budget reductions through attrition, retirement and enrollment changes that allowed for a smaller staff.
 For FY16, however, it will be necessary to reduce programs at each of the schools in order to make the requested budget cuts.
 The Early Kindergarten (EK) class will not be offered during the 2015 - 2016 school year.
 The District is strongly committed to early childhood education and yet now finds it necessary to eliminate the program, at least for one year, in order to maintain a strong K-4 education environment.
 The difficult decision was made when assessing the need to support nearly 400 students served in the rest of the school, over the EK class which serves approximately 15.
-Over the next year, the administration team will be researching ways to provide early childhood education and cost-effective manner.
+Over the next year, the administration team will be researching ways to provide early childhood education to as many resident students between the ages of three and five, in an educationally sound and cost-effective manner.
 As a result of this change, one paraprofessional position will be eliminated as well.